rzen/sencha-touch-chat/README.md

 	/var/www/sencha-touch-chat/build/Chat/production

+## FAQ

+Be the first to contribute an FAQ.

 ## Free to use

-This demo code is free to be used for any righteous purpose.
+This demo code is free to be used for any legitimate purpose.
+Hopefully to learn.

+Please consult with Sencha on using Sencha Touch in your projects.

 ## Disclaimer